Darwin Espinal: 2025

-In January 2025, Espinal joined the Richmond Kickers of USL League One.On 7 March he would make his debut, and would start in his first game in a 4–2 win against South Georgia Tormenta.
+In January 2025, Espinal joined the Richmond Kickers of USL League One on a two-year contract.
+On 7 March, he would make his debut, and would start in his first game in a 4–2 win against South Georgia Tormenta.
 He would get his first goal in a 1–2 loss against Forward Madison.
-He would score the only goal in the home game against Union Omaha on April 9th.
+He would score the only goal in the home game against Union Omaha on April 9.

 On 12 April, he would score again in a 2–1 loss against expansion club, FC Naples.
 On 19 April, he got his first brace in a 4–4 draw against Westchester SC, another expansion team that year.
+In his debut season, he made 26 appearances and was top goalscorer with nine goals.

+2026

+On 21 March 2026, he made his first appearance for the 2026 season coming in as a substitute in a 1–0 loss against FC Naples.
+He would make his first start of the season in a 1–0 victory over Loudoun United in the U.S. Open Cup. ' On 18 April, he would score his first goal of the season in a 2–1 victory against Union Omaha.

 International career

 Espinal was called up to represent Honduras for the 2015 CONCACAF Men's Olympic Qualifying Championship in the United States.

 Personal life

-Darwin's younger brother, Isaac is also a professional footballer, and currently plays for Loudoun United FC in USL Championship.
+Darwin's younger brother, Isaac is also a professional footballer, and recently played for Loudoun United FC in USL Championship.